dgurnari/covid_19_Oxford_database/README.md

 ## what about the world bank APIs
-Downloading the entire dataset seems to be the easiest way to go, but there are also API and a python wrapper https://wbdata.readthedocs.io/en/stable/index.html the wbdata.get_dataframe method returns takes as input a dictionary of indicators and returns a multi-index (country, year) pandas dataframe which makes the slicing more complicated
+Downloading the entire dataset seems to be the easiest way to go, but the Worlds Bank has its own API to query the dataset.
+Moreover there is a python wrapper of such APIs https://wbdata.readthedocs.io/en/stable/index.html the wbdata.get_dataframe method returns takes as input a dictionary of indicators and returns a multi-index (country, year) pandas dataframe which makes the slicing more complicated